DarthMaul40/Fix-Romanian-Diacritics/README.md

 3. Choose the destination folder for the corrected files when prompted.
 4. Access your modified files in the destination folder.

+If you don't want to mess up with Explorer context menu, just fire up a Powershell windows and launch the script either by
+- specifying the directory containing the subtitles:
+    .\Fix-RomanianDiacritics.ps1 -SourceDir "your_source_directory"
+- without any parameter.
+The script will open a dialog asking you to specify both source and destination directories.
 ---

 **Author:** Wilhelm Tomasi